stackbit-projects/marvelous-anemone-81d27/src/pages/index.md

   - type: cta_section
     title: The ShopSmart App will launch in a few weeks.
 Reserve your spot today!
     content: >
       Reserve your spot to become a beta tester.
-Be apart of the ultimate shopping experience!
+Become a part of the ultimate shopping experience!
     actions:
       - label: Join the Waitlist!